JuliaAllen1/dotfiles/README.md

 ### i3
 - `feh`, for wallpaper management
 - `xborders`, for pretty rounded corners
+- `rofi`, as an app launcher

 ### kitty
 - any font of your choice; i like NerdFonts, and specifically EnvyCodeR. use whatever, though.

 ### polybar